Four species: Lulav campaign

 The Lulav and Etrog Campaign, which became one of the inaugural efforts in Chabad's broad Mitzvah Campaigns, began in September 1953, under the direction of the Rabbi Menachem Schneerson.
-The initiative was part of the Rabbi Schneerson's overarching vision to reconnect every Jew with his or her Jewish soul.
-The campaign was formally launched when the Rebbe’s chief secretary, Rabbi Chaim Mordechai Aizik Hodakov, summoned two Yeshiva students, with a directive to go out onto the streets during the holiday of Sukkot.
+The initiative was part of the Rabbi Schneerson's overarching vision to reconnect every Jew with their Jewish soul.
+The campaign was formally launched when the Rebbe's chief secretary, Rabbi Chaim Mordechai Aizik Hodakov, summoned two Yeshiva students, with a directive to go out onto the streets during the holiday of Sukkot.
 The idea was simple: to take the Four Kinds, and offer Jews they encountered the opportunity to fulfill this central Sukkot Mitzvah.
 Although Chabad had a long history of concern for fellow Jews and had established systems like the Jewish day school network and the Released Time program, going out into the streets and approaching strangers in this manner was a new type of outreach for both the Chabad students and the American Jews they encountered.
 The initial outreach, which Rabbi Yehuda Krinsky recalled as a "very quiet affair, person to person," saw 70 young men participating and visiting locations like Crown Heights, Brownsville, East New York, and the Bronx.

 The immediate results of this inaugural effort were chronicled in a report by Rabbi Berel Shemtov, documenting that approximately "1,500 fellow Jews fulfilled the mitzvah" during the first two days of Sukkot.
 The responses from non-observant Jews were highly emotional at times, with some performing the mitzvah with tears in their eyes, acknowledging that it had been years since they had fulfilled it.
 However, the campaign also received negative feedback, including comments such as "Mind your own business".
 The underlying philosophy of the Mitzvah Campaigns is the belief that engaging Jews with the physical action of a mitzvah is the core way to connect them to Judaism.
 Later observations reinforced the striking effects of this tangible approach, particularly when Chassidim visited nursing homes; doctors and nurses were astonished to see previously silent and depressed individuals suddenly display lively interest, eagerly grasping the lulav and etrog, and sometimes reciting the blessings from memory, demonstrating that the objects unlocked powerful, joyful recollections of their heritage.